 Movement from passive to connected websites

 More and more customers in health care, retail and higher education businesses are expanding the scope of websites from just Web-to-Lead and basic application-form capabilities.
-Today, in Salesforce platform, it is easy to build a connected website to a customer’s internal systems through iPaaS solutions such as Dell Boomi.
-This brings in sufficient integration complexity and hence a need for a enterprise-ready approach to DevOps.
+Today, in the Salesforce platform, it is easy to build a connected website to a customer’s internal systems through iPaaS solutions such as Dell Boomi.
+This brings insufficient integration complexity and hence a need for an enterprise-ready approach to DevOps.

 Agile Development – Reducing time available to deploy change

 With agile method of development being adopted popularly by all organizations, a project involving Salesforce development is carried out using techniques such as Scrum, Kanban, Lean agile, etc. Only when a fail-fast development approach is taken, the time to deploy changes to a production system can brought down.